 building great long lasting relationships with really talented people and being able to have the skills, experience and confidence to go out on my own and open common thread

-note: tracy currently has a closed clientele, which means she presently is not taking on new clients. she is recommending new clients to see one of common thread’s other talented stylist’s where she is more than happy to assist and add opinion during consultation.
+note: tracy is currently on maternity leave and also has a closed clientele, which means she presently is not taking on new clients. she is recommending new clients to see one of common thread’s other talented stylist’s where she is more than happy to assist and add opinion during consultation.